atsaloli/cf3-tutorial/source/250-032-Reports-0070-outputs6.md

-We expect to see two entries appear in promise_summary.log, as `cf-execd` will run `cf-agent` twice: first to update policy (update.cf) and then to evaluate the policy (promises.cf):
+We expect to see two entries appear, as
+`cf-execd` will run `cf-agent` twice: first to update policy (update.cf) and then to evaluate the policy (promises.cf):